AusClimateService/npcp/reports/phase1/phase1_report.md

 while the upper end was captured by the r10mm and r20mm metrics.

 With the exception of the MBCn method (which was a poor performing outlier) all the methods reduced the model bias in wet day frequency to a similar degree (Figure 6.3.1).
-There was a tendency for MRNBC to perform slightly better and QME slightly worse than the others.
+The relative performance of the QDC, QME, ECDFm and MRNBC methods differed between models.

 <p align="center">
     <img src="figures/pr_wet-day-freq-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>